isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2243.md

 ---
-title: AdeptForms - Document Management Solution Version 1 - Package B (Up to 8 users)
+title: Document management is a module to help the users digitize and manage their digital forms or documents via AdeptForms web or mobile application.
 permalink: /productivity-solutions-grant/solutionrepo/solution2243
 ---

 ### Description

-Document management is a module to help the users digitize and manage their digital forms or documents via AdeptForms web or mobile application.
+201400916G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/AdeptVentures20200102_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria